paramrathour/blog/pages/_posts/1970-01-01-hello-world.md

 ![](/47-17-50.jpg)
 So yeah, it became pretty clear that I will pursue the path of pure enjoyment, maybe with a faint hope that others can find enjoyment in the same things I do.

-This is a complete departure to the often-advised route for aspiring content creators, which is about chasing trends, appeasing the almighty algorithm, and constantly grinding to stay relevant until the _content becomes the algorithm itself.[^algorithm]_
+This is a complete departure to the often-advised route for aspiring content creators, which is about chasing trends, appeasing the almighty algorithm, and constantly grinding to stay relevant until the _algorithm becomes the content itself.[^algorithm]_
 Well, most content creators have another problem to worry about, revenue!
 But that's not an issue here, as I strive to keep this blog always accessible, leaving it up to you to decide if it's worth your time :)

 ## Footnotes